 - Check whether the renewal plan link is added to the Dashboard or not.

-- Check on click on the renew link should redirect to the plan and pricing page.
+- Click on the renew link, which should redirect to the plan and pricing page.

-- Check user cannot enjoy services once the plan expires and the user does not renew the plan.
+- Check that the user cannot enjoy services once the plan expires and the user does not renew the plan.

 - Check whether users can downgrade their plan or not during the plan activation.

-- Check user can downgrade its plan or not after the plan expires and the user renews its plan.
+- Check whether the user can downgrade their plan after the plan expires, and the user renews it.

-- Check test case user can upgrade or purchase plan during the purchased plan is active and the user allowed queries end.
+- Check the test case; the user can upgrade or purchase a plan when the purchased plan is active, and the user-allowed queries end.

-- Check the case if the user can purchase a new plan, it will add queries in the already purchased plan or not as per requirement.
+- If the user can purchase a new plan, it will add queries in the already purchased plan or not as per requirement.

-- Check plan expiry date increased or not if the days and queries are remaining and the user upgrades its plan.
+- The check plan expiration date increases if the days and queries remain and the user upgrades the plan.

 - Check whether auto-renewal is working or not.